Rangers F.C.: Club identity, supporters and relations with other clubs

 Rangers are one of the best supported clubs in Europe, the figure for the 2017–18 season being in the 20 largest home league attendances in Europe.
 A study of stadium attendance figures from 2013 to 2018 by the CIES Football Observatory ranked Rangers at 18th in the world during that period, with Rangers' accounting for 27.4% of total Scottish attendance, placing them eighth overall for national attendance share.

 The Rangers Worldwide Alliance is a network of supporters clubs that was set up for the benefit of the club and the fans.
 There are more than 600 registered supporters clubs with over 30,000 registered members.
 There are also many unregistered supporters clubs currently active.
 The official club website lists over 100 supporters' clubs in Great Britain and Northern Ireland, with over 100 further clubs spread across over 35 countries around the world.

 Rangers fans have contributed to several records for high attendances, including the highest home attendance for a league fixture, 118,567 on 2 January 1939.
 Rangers record highest attendance was against Hibernian on 27 March 1948 in the Scottish Cup semi-final at Hampden Park.
 Rangers beat Hibernian 1–0 in front of a packed 143,570 crowd.

 In 2008, up to 200,000 Rangers supporters, many without match tickets, travelled to Manchester for the UEFA Cup Final.
 Despite most supporters behaving "impeccably", Rangers fans were involved in serious trouble and rioting.
 A minority of fans rioted in the city centre, clashing violently with police and damaging property, resulting in 42 being arrested for a variety of offences.

-In 2021, Rangers supporters were widely criticised, including by Nicola Sturgeon, John Swinney and Humza Yousaf, after they gathered in George Square to celebrate the club winning the Scottish Premiership.
-53 Rangers supporters were arrested following the celebration, which was in breach of COVID-19 lockdown regulations, and in excess of £58,000 worth of damage was done to the square.

 In 2022, Rangers also took the largest-ever travelling support abroad when an estimated 100,000 fans arrived in Seville for the UEFA Europa League Final.
 No arrests were made in Seville as Rangers supporters impressed the Spanish police with their good behaviour.

 Supporters group Club 1872 are shareholders in the club.